dwhieb/dissertation/README.md

 This section covers the steps necessary to convert and otherwise prepare the data used in this study for annotation and analysis.

 When scripting with JavaScript, I find it significantly easier to work with data in <abbr title='JavaScript Object Notation'>JSON</abbr> (JavaScript Object Notation) format rather than raw text files.
 JSON is a simple text format that is highly human-readable, and can be natively parsed by every major programming language.
 As such it has become the standard data interchange format for the modern web.
-More information about the JSON format can be found [here][JSON].
+More information about JSON format can be found [here][JSON].
 More details about the use of JSON format for linguistic data can be found [here][Daffodil].

+### English

-Thus a first step before beginning to annotate the data is converting the corpora to JSON format.
+This section covers the steps for converting the OANC data to JSON format.

+#### Tokenizing the OANC

-For the OANC, this involved first tokenizing the corpus.
+For the OANC, converting the data to JSON involved first tokenizing the corpus.
 The OANC project provides an [ANC Tool][ANC-Tool] for this purpose, which offers various ways of converting and tagging OANC data.
 More information about the ANC Tool may be found [here][ANC-Tool].
 Steps for tokenizing the OANC using the ANC Tool are as follows:

 1. Download the ANC Tool from the [ANC Tool download page][ANC-Tool] and unzip the folder.
 If you have already cloned this repository, you may skip this step; the ANC Tool is located in the `scripts/ANC` folder.